 All PR is good PR (except when it’s because our security was compromised.)

 Without proper security controls, there’s always an unacceptable risk of security breach.
 In the report “Six Key Security Considerations for Responsible Cloud Migration”, security firm Symantec examines how controlling access to and ensuring compliance use of cloud applications can be difficult for enterprises with a mix of on-prem and cloud applications, making a unified approach for pushing policies to govern access and usage is critical.

-OpsMx Open Enterprise Spinnaker (OES) was built to provide enterprise-ready Spinnaker and enables you to easily define policies to control the what, where, and when a deployment can happen, and enables the audit of previous deployments to quickly identify the why and who behind failed pipeline executions.
-Spinnaker also integrates with your existing LDAP/SAML service for authentication and follows RBAC protocols to restrict the access of internal employees to certain accounts, applications etc..
+OpsMx Enterprise Spinnaker for (OES) was built to provide enterprise-ready Spinnaker and enables you to easily define policies to control the what, where, and when a deployment can happen and enables the audit of previous deployments to quickly identify the why and who behind failed pipeline executions.
+Spinnaker also integrates with your existing LDAP/SAML service for authentication and follows RBAC protocols to restrict the access of internal employees to certain accounts, applications, etc..

 Enterprises embark on a cloud transformation journey to improve operational efficiency, increase innovation, and become hyper-responsive to changing market trends.
-OpsMx Open Enterprise Spinnaker (OES) helps commence and speed that journey by enabling the delivery software more quickly, safely and securely.
+OpsMx Enterprise for (OES) helps commence and speed that journey by enabling the delivery software more quickly, safely, and securely.

 OpsMx is a leading provider of Continuous Delivery solutions that help Fortune 500 companies safely deliver software at scale and without human intervention.
 We help engineering teams take the risk and manual effort out of releasing innovations at the speed of modern business.
 For additional information, contact us